 Should friends so desire, donations in memory of Laverne may be made to Parkland Crossing, Dauphin, or Gideons International.

-To plant a tree in memory of Laverne M. Lewycky, please click here.
+To plant a beautiful memorial tree in memory of Laverne M. Lewycky, please visit our Tree Store.